 No matter how organised and disciplined you are as a creative professional, sooner or later, you will have to deal with a heap load of information coming your way.

-And with the best smartwatch apps, you can keep this info in check by being notified of the most relevant updates that might be missed otherwise (for example, an important meeting reminder while you’re busy on another project).
+With the best smartwatch apps, you can keep this info in check by being notified of the most relevant updates that might be missed otherwise (for example, an important meeting reminder while you're busy on another project).

 While some of these notifications can seem like spam to some people (and they're not wrong!), they can be beneficial for staying on track with your schedule.